ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

 ### Creating an internal Docker network

-Now we have to create a container running Nginx doing the reverse proxy:
+Now we have to create a container running NGINX doing the reverse proxy:

 ```bash
 docker rm -f nginx